Frequently Asked Questions

 Capital gain distribution information is available on the Tax Information page for each fund located on this website.
 Please use fund search for the tax information for a specific fund.

-Additional information on how to report gains and losses, including determining the tax basis you have in your mutual fund shares, can be obtained by reading IRS Publications 544, Sales and Other Dispositions of Assets, and 551, Basis of Assets.
+Additional information on how to report capital gains and losses, including determining the tax basis you have in your mutual fund shares, can be obtained by reading IRS Publications 544, Sales and Other Dispositions of Assets, and 551, Basis of Assets.
 These publications can be downloaded from the IRS website.

 Important Legal Information